World Cup Winning Football Managers

 The World Cup is the biggest showpiece in football, bringing together the best teams, players and managers on the planet.
 The tournament is jam-packed full of unparalled excitement, drama and tension and it takes a special manager to lead a country to glory.

 Managing an international team is one of the hardest jobs in football.
 Many have crumbled under the immense pressure, while others have stepped up to the plate and reaped the rewards.
-In total 18 managers have got their hands on the prized golden trophy, while only one, Italy's Vittorio Pozzo, has done it twice, winning back-to-back World Cups in 1934 and 1938.
+In total 19 Managers have got their hands on the prized golden globe, while only one, Italy's Vittorio Pozzo, has done it twice, winning back-to-back World Cups in 1934 and 1938.

-In total Brazil hold the record for the most World Cup winning managers with five, while Italy follow with four and then Germany with three.
+In total Brazil hold the record for the most World Cup winning managers with five, while Italy and Germany follow closely behind with four apiece.
 One statistic that remains is that all World Cup winning managers came from the country in which they led to victory, although this is likely to change in the future due to the amount of foreign managers taking charge of other nations.

 Sir Alf Ramsey remains the only English manager to have lifted the World Cup.
 Since that famous night in 1966 many managers have tried and failed to lead England to glory.
 The closest The Three Lions came to their second World Cup was in 1990 when they reached the semi-finals under Bobby Robson, only to experience heartache as they lost to Germany on penalties.
-Roy Hodgson is the new England Manager tasked with winning his country the famous trophy and has his sights set on glory in Brazil in 2014.
+Roy Hodgson is the Current England Manager, although he endured a torrid time in Brazil after The Three Lions suffered an early exit in the group stages.

 World Cup Winning Managers